-The Credit One Platinum Rewards Visa Card is a cash back credit card that struggles to achieve what many of its rivals pull off so effortlessly.
+The Credit One Platinum Rewards Visa Card is a cash back credit card.
 The card earns 5% back on the first $5,000 each year for purchases in eligible categories and 1% back on all other purchases.
-The rewards with this card are automatically redeemed as statement credits, with no other redemption options available.
+The rewards with this card are automatically redeemed as statement credits, which is the only redemption option available.
 The annual fee is $95.

 Ideal for Those Who:

-- Plan to pay their entire statement balance in full each month to avoid interest payments
+- Plan to pay their entire statement balance in full each month to avoid interest charges

 Credit One Platinum Rewards Credit Card Review

-The Credit One Platinum Rewards Visa is the bank’s top-of-the-line credit card product but falls flat when compared to some of its competition.
+The Credit One Platinum Rewards Visa is the bank’s top-of-the-line cash back card product.
+However, the card leaves a bit to be desired when compared to some of its contemporaries.

 Earn 5% Cash Back